A Supersymmetry Primer: Experimental signals for supersymmetry

 A recurring feature of many models of supersymmetry breaking is that the lightest neutralino is mostly bino.
 It turns out that in much of the parameter space not already ruled out by LEP with a bino-like $\stilde N_1$, the predicted relic density is too high, either because the LSP couplings are too small, or the sparticles are too heavy, or both, leading to an annihilation cross-section that is too low.
 To avoid this, there must be significant contributions to $\langle \sigma v \rangle$.
 The possibilities can be classified qualitatively in terms of the diagrams that contribute most strongly to the annihilation.

 First, if at least one sfermion is not too heavy, the diagram of fig.~\ref{fig:darkmatterannihilation}a is effective in reducing the dark matter density.
 In models with a bino-like $\stilde N_1$, the most important such contribution usually comes from $\stilde e_R$, $\stilde \mu_R$, and $\stilde \tau_1$ slepton exchange.
 The region of parameter space where this works out right is often referred to by the jargon ``bulk region", because it corresponded to the main allowed region with dark matter density less than the critical density, before $\Omega_{\rm DM} h^2$ was accurately known and before the highest energy LEP searches had happened.
-However, the diagram of fig.~\ref{fig:darkmatterannihilation}a is subject to a $p$-wave suppression, and so sleptons that are light enough to reduce the relic density sufficiently are, in many models, also light enough to be excluded by LEP, or correspond to light Higgs bosons that are excluded by LEP, or have difficulties with other indirect constraints.
-In the minimal supergravity inspired framework described in section \ref{subsec:origins.sugra}, the remaining viable bulk region usually takes $m_0$ and $m_{1/2}$ less than about 100 GeV and 250 GeV respectively, depending on other parameters.
+However, the diagram of fig.~\ref{fig:darkmatterannihilation}a is subject to a $p$-wave suppression, and so sleptons that are light enough to reduce the relic density sufficiently are, in many models, also light enough to be excluded by LEP or LHC searches, or have difficulties with other indirect constraints.
+In the MSUGRA framework described in section \ref{subsec:origins.sugra}, the viable bulk region takes $m_0$ and $m_{1/2}$ less than about 100 GeV and 250 GeV respectively, depending on other parameters.
+Within MSUGRA, this part of parameter space has now been thoroughly excluded by the LHC.
 If the final state of neutralino pair annihilation is instead $t \overline t$, then there is no $p$-wave suppression.
 This typically requires a top squark that is less than about 150 GeV heavier than the LSP, which in turn has $m_{\tilde N_1}$ between about $m_t$ and $m_t + 100$ GeV.
-This situation does not occur in the minimal supergravity inspired framework, but can be natural if the ratio of gluino and wino mass parameters, $M_3/M_2$, is smaller than the unification prediction of eq.~(\ref{eq:TiaEla}) by a factor of a few \cite{Compressed}.
+This situation does not occur in the MSUGRA framework, but can be natural if the ratio of gluino and wino mass parameters, $M_3/M_2$, is smaller than the unification prediction of eq.~(\ref{eq:TiaEla}) by a factor of a few \cite{Compressed}.